 For clearing the UPSC exam, one has to dedicate a lot of quality time and effort to be able to grasp the mammoth syllabus.
 Months are spent just to touch the tip of the iceberg for each subject’s syllabus.
 Most often than not people get demotivated by the factors involved in the preparation.
 Multiple attempts and revisions can be a daunting task during which an aspirant might lose interest and choose a different career pathway.
 Loosing so many crucial years of life to UPSC exam preparation posses a lot of future challenges in a candidate’s life.
 The struggle does not lie only while preparing for UPSC but also after that if the candidate fails to achieve fruitful results.

-It is critical to understand the problems faced by an aspiring candidate to become a civil servant and serve in the country’s highest administrative services and you can crack UPSC IAS exam 2021 with good preparation.
+It is critical to understand the problems faced by an aspiring candidate to become a civil servant and serve in the country’s highest administrative services.
 Let’s see what are the common challenges faced during UPSC preparation and what can a candidate do about those:

 1. How to get started